Handmade Paper Journal - Colorful Fig Leaves

-The cover of the notebook is made of cardboard paper wrapped with various types of paper.
-These notebooks are unique and great gift for any occasion.
+The cover of the journal is made of cardboard paper wrapped with various types of paper.
+These journals are a unique and great gift for any occasion.

 The paper is durable, does not easily tear, and resistant to humidity, insects, and mildew.
 It is eco-friendly since it eliminates the use of trees for paper.

 How is Lokta paper made?

 Cutting from the shrubs is collected and the fibrous inner bark is pulled into strips, then cooked into a pulpy mesh.
 This mesh of fibers is spread by hand across large boxed screens and set to dry in the sun.
 The large sheet of paper is then cut into page size depending on its use.

 Lokta paper is widely used in journals and notebooks.
 It can also be used for sketching and artwork.
 Other uses include gift bags, envelopes, photo frames, wrapping paper, etc. It is still a preferred choice for the recordings of official government documents and sacred religious texts in Nepal.

 Material: Handmade Lokta Paper.
 The cover is made by sticking colored fig tree leaves on top of a handmade paper.